 - increase your baby’s chances of getting infections

-- increase the risk of your baby dying from SIDS (Sudden Infant Death Syndrome).
+- increase the risk of your baby dying from Sudden Unexpected Death in Infancy (SUDI) including Sudden Infant Death Syndrome (SIDS).

 If you share injecting equipment you can get viruses in your blood such as hepatitis and HIV.
 These viruses can also affect your baby.